Practical Methods for Real World Control Systems

 Beginning with simple models, we will look at discretization and identification, exploring what a step response can tell us and when frequency methods are needed.

 · Simple Controllers for Simple Models, or why so many controllers are PIDs, and why some are not.
-(9:30 am [90 min])
+(10 am [90 min, including coffee break])

 The choice of PID control is intimately related to what we can measure and model.
 We will explore this connection and look at how to tune your controllers and how to tweak them to get the most from their simple form.

 Simple models are good but reality often introduces additional complexity that must be dealt with.
-Here we will discuss how to measure and model high frequency dynamics and how to use filters of all sorts in control design.
+Here we will discuss filter shapes, structured, and programming used for loop shaping.

-Feedforward control can make a controller better, except when it makes it worse.
-In this section we’ll explore when and how to integrate feedforward into your setup.
+Feedforward control can make a controller better, if it’s done right.
+In this section we’ll explore the basic structures and uses of feedforward, and how to integrate feedforward into your setup.

 State space control has many advantages and yet is rarely used in practice.
-In this section we will try to understand why.
+In this section we will try to understand why, and show a structure that may make it easier to apply.

 In the end, your controller has to be implemented on hardware.
 Here we will discuss some of those hardware choices and what it means for what you can do (and how you can do it).